SYMS: Summer Youth Music School

 Primary and Secondary Instruments:

 Upon registration, all SYMS campers will declare one instrument or voice as their primary area of study.
 This primary instrument/voice will determine which masterclass and which large ensemble they will participate in.
-Campers perform an informal and friendly audition on their primary instrument/voice during the first day of camp and are placed in their various large ensembles on that instrument.
+Campers perform an informal and friendly audition on their primary instrument/voice during the first day of camp and are placed in their various large ensembles accordingly.

 Students are also welcome to perform an audition on their secondary instrument.
 However, their masterclass and large ensemble will be determined by their primary instrument choice.